oakfang/thoth/README.md

     end
 end

-# It can also derive it for the default "random 12 bytes" implementation
+# It can also derive it for the default "UUIDv4" implementation
 defmodule Post do
     @derive Thoth.Model
     defstruct type: :post, text: nil, is_comment: false